GFDRR/rdl-standard/docs/guides/preparation.md

 align: left
 width: 98%
 ---
-Example of multiple vulnerability functions for floods (depth-damage curve) into one excel file ([Download](https://publications.jrc.ec.europa.eu/repository/bitstream/JRC105688/copy_of_global_flood_depth-damage_functions__30102017.xlsx)).
+Example of multiple vulnerability functions for floods (depth-damage curve) into one excel file ([Source: JRC](https://publications.jrc.ec.europa.eu/repository/bitstream/JRC105688/copy_of_global_flood_depth-damage_functions__30102017.xlsx)).
 ```
-For example, when grouping multiple function into one excel file, the following approach can be adopted:
+For example, when grouping multiple functions into one excel file, the following approach can be adopted:

 ```
 <project_name>